btogno/open-sustainable-finance-data/docs/CODEBOOK.md

 since the baseline is a column comparison.
 [LINK_CHECKS.md](LINK_CHECKS.md) is the readable rendering of the same thing.

-The catalogue itself shows access links unadorned.
-Verification state is kept out of that column deliberately: a mark against a link reads as a judgement on the paper, when it is usually a fact about the checker — most `BLOCKED` verdicts mean a host refuses robots, not that anything is wrong with the deposit.

 | Verdict | Meaning |
 |---|---|
 | `LIVE` | Resolved and served the expected resource when checked. |